Oxfam CHANGE Initiative training in 2011 and set a path that UAB students have followed each year since.Brendan Rice participated in the

 Heather Lee, instructional design specialist in the School of Health Professions, said the students have initiated the involvement with Oxfam CHANGE and continue to lead the way.
 Lee has been serving as the campus adviser for the students who have applied for the training program.
 In order to apply to the Oxfam CHANGE Initiative program, students must have official campus adviser who is required write a letter of recommendation stating how they will help the student implement plans on campus.
-She helped create the UAB chapter of Universities Fighting World Hunger, and met Brendan Rice through that program.
+She helped create the Universities Fighting World Hunger, and met Brendan Rice through that program.
 Since then students have come to her for advice and help during the application process, but she’s quick to give the students all the credit.“I’ve worked with students to help implement their ideas on campus,” Lee said.
 “But they found this opportunity with Oxfam CHANGE, so it’s totally them and they’ve run with it.”

 Lee said all of the students accepted from UAB were first involved in UFWH and showed interest in the Oxfam training program.

 She also said Brendan Rice was instrumental in getting other students to apply for the program.
 His involvement with Oxfam, through internships and the Oxfam CHANGE Initiative, helped him land a job with the organization after he graduated in 2012.